kattat13/todoapp/README.md

 # todoapp
-My first application in Django.
+My first application in Django and first contact with Bootstrap.

 Inspired by @zappycode.